Java Memory Model Overview

 The Old Generation is used to store long surviving objects.
 To classify an object as a candidate to be moved from the young generation to the old generation a threshold is set.
 Eventually the old generation needs to be collected and this event is called a major garbage collection.

 A mayor garbage collection is also a Stop the World event.
 However, this type of Stop the World is much slower since it involves live objects, so this kind of events should be minimized.

 Generational Garbage Collection Process

-The Garbage Collector is an automatic process reponsible for identifying and delete unsed objects.
+The Garbage Collector is an automatic process responsible for identifying and delete unused objects.
 Steps:

 - New objects are put in the eden and survivor spaces start empty.